alefiyahussain/spaceattacks/README.md

-# Satellite Ground Station Visibility Analysis
+# Satellite Visibility and Cybersecurity Threat Analysis

 This project provides tools for visualizing satellite orbits and analyzing Line of Sight (LoS) visibility between satellites and ground stations.
-It uses Cesium for 3D visualization and Skyfield for accurate orbital calculations.
+It utilizes Cesium for 3D visualization and Skyfield for precise orbital calculations, alongside analyzing potential cybersecurity threats and attack vectors.

 ## Features